 4. Skills Check – Some courses include a language and numeracy evaluation so we can tailor the right support before you start.

 5. Offer – We’ll review your application, contact you if we require anything else, and send you an offer.
-To secure your place, accept your offer and make any required pre-commencement payment.
+To secure your place, accept your offer.

 6. Welcome to GOTAFE – We’ll finalise your enrolment and share everything you need to feel ready.
 You may be asked to attend an online or in person induction session where we’ll outline the support available to you from day one.